Ed. Note: Updated October 9, 2022!

 Daniel Negreanu – Lifetime Earnings: $49,593,777

 Prior to Bonomo’s ridiculous 2018 run, and Kenney’s insane $20+ million runner-up Triton Poker event score, Kid Poker had earned more money playing live poker than anyone else.
-The Canadian poker hero has been grinding the poker tables for years now and he has amassed a fortune in live poker tournament earnings.
+The Canadian poker hero has been grinding the poker tables for more than a couple decades now and he has amassed a fortune in live poker tournament earnings.
 A first-ballot Poker Hall of Famer, he continues working on his game to ensure that he can stay atop this list, as the competition gets ever tougher.
-To point, his most recent score was a massive $3 million payday for finishing runner up in the 2018 Super High Roller Bowl.
+To point, his most recent score was a massive $3.3 million payday for winning the 2022 Super High Roller Bowl.

 Negreanu has also capitalized on his popularity in the poker world.
 A staple for years on all the top poker TV shows, Negreanu also pumps out plenty of content of his own for fans to enjoy on YouTube as well as his Full Contact Poker blog and podcast.